 The drop is 10mm, which is in the standard range.
 This helps with comfort and protection, as it means more padding in the heel to absorb shock and less strain on the Achilles heel when running.
 It also means better responsiveness, since the extra cushioning in the heel helps bounce the foot back into the air, especially when used by a heel striker.

-- Charged Cushioning adds comfort, absorbs shock, and returns energy with the softer top layer, and supports and stabilizes landings with the denser bottom layer
+- Charged Cushioning adds comfort, absorbs shock, returns energy, supports and stabilizes landings

 - Threadborne upper is lightweight, breathable, durable, and flexible

 - Dyneema knit construction is strong, durable, flexible, and delivers a sock-like feel

 - Internal heel counter has soft padding for comfort, support, stability and protection

 - Padded mesh tongue supports the foot and provides a comfortable fit

 - Micro G sockliner is removable and offers a foot-shaped cushioned fit

 - Outsole uses solid rubber on high impact zones for lightweight durability

 The Under Armour Threadborne Slingflex is a great shoe for someone looking for a daily trainer.
 It is lightweight, breathable, cushioned, supportive, durable, flexible, and has good energy return.
 The Threadborne and Dyneema upper materials flex and move well together.
 There is a good selection of color options that look nice but are not too flashy, so they appeal to most people.
 The price is very reasonable.
 The Threadborne Slingflex is stable enough for neutral runners to go on roads or light paths, and has good traction on both wet and dry surfaces.
 It could be slightly improved in the areas of fit and ankle irritation, and the toe box could be wider, but overall it is very comfortable.
 In fact, some testers thought it was one of the most comfortable shoes